srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 The real-time kernel in Ubuntu 24.04 LTS, built on the PREEMPT_RT patch, ensures low-latency and deterministic performance for time-sensitive operations.
-By prioritizing critical processes and providing predictable response times, it is ideal for industries like manufacturing, automotive, and telecommunications.
+By prioritizing critical processes and providing predictable response times, it is ideal for telco applications.
 This release also enhances support for Raspberry Pi hardware, enabling optimized real-time computing across diverse applications.

 To install the real-time kernel on Ubuntu 24.04 you need to get a free Canonical Pro subscription.
 Therefore, register on the `Canonical website <https://ubuntu.com/pro>`_ and create an account.
 After that, you can obtain